 Hunter works as the Special Projects Manager at Ellwood Thompson’s Local Market, a independent natural food retailer in Richmond, Virginia with a focus on supporting local economies and agriculture.
 Additionally, he is a partner in JM Stock Provisions a local, whole-animal butchery operation out of Charlottesville.
 Hunter began his career as a research analyst for Canal Capital Management before starting Harvest Grocery & Supply, a micro-grocery in Richmond.
 Hunter holds a degree in Economics from Hampden-Sydney and a Certificate in Entrepreneurship from the Goldman Sachs 10k Small Businesses Program at Babson College.
 He is currently working on a launching an organic partner farm in Hanover for Ellwood Thompson’s.
 He is the chairperson of Tricycle Urban Agriculture.
 And he is working on earning an MBA through the Executive Eduction program at the University of Virginia’s Darden School of Business.

 Michael earned an undergraduate degree at Yale University and a graduate degree at Columbia University.
 He began his career in banking and later honed his financial skills as a 15-year executive in the broadcast television business.
-Most recently, he is the founder of an initiative called Foodwaze, which is an app to help consumers identify the best sources of sustainable/regenerative food at restaurants, markets, and farms.
+He is the founder of an initiative called Foodwaze, an app to help consumers identify the best sources of sustainable/regenerative food at restaurants, markets, and farms.
 Michael serves on the board of Grow Ahead, which teams up with farmer organizations in Africa, Central & South America and other parts of the world to support climate resiliency initiatives.
 He also serves on the board of the Virginia Association for Biological Farming, whose mission is to promote organic and biological farming and gardening, and the board of Market Central, which provides support services for Charlottesville’s farmers markets.
 Michael also serves on the planning team for the Charlottesville Food Justice Network, and is on the board of Virginia Interfaith Center for Public Policy, as well as the steering committee for Virginia Interfaith Power & Light, an interfaith group working to advance climate justice.